tetsufmbio/taxontree/README.md

 #### 3.1.5.
 FigTree

 [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) is a free graphical viewer of phylogenetic trees developed in Java by Andrew Rambaut group.
 TaxOnTree output is made to be visualized in this software.
-In its website, there are versions for Mac, UNIX and Windows.
-Pick one that is more convenient for you.
+In its website, there are versions for MacOS, Linux and Windows.
+Pick the one that is more convenient for you.

 #### 3.1.6.
 Third-party software

-*This requirement is only necessary if TaxOnTree phylogenetic pipeline is required*.

-If your input is a tree file in Newick format, than no third-party software are necessary for your analysis.
+*This requirement is only necessary if TaxOnTree phylogenetic pipeline is required.
+If your input is a tree file in Newick format, than no third-party software are necessary for your analysis.*

 The third-party software required by TaxOnTree are those software that will comprise the phylogenetic pipeline.
 Those software are divide in the following types:

 * *Blast search* - this is performed exclusively by [Blast+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download);
 * *Sequence aligner* - software that perform sequence alignment.
-Must have Multi-FASTA file as input and as output, e.g. MUSCLE, Clustal Omega, Kalign;
+Must have Multi-FASTA file as input and as output, e.g. [MUSCLE](https://www.drive5.com/muscle/), [Clustal Omega](http://www.clustal.org/omega/), [Kalign](http://msa.sbc.su.se/cgi-bin/msa.cgi);
 * *Sequence trimmer* - software that trim a sequence alignment according to its quality.
-Must have Multi-FASTA file as input and as output, e.g. trimAl;
+Must have Multi-FASTA file as input and as output, e.g. [trimAl](http://trimal.cgenomics.org/);
 * *Tree reconstructor* - software that reconstruct the phylogenetic history of a set of sequences.
 Must have an aligned Multi-FASTA as input and a tree in Newick format as output, e.g. [FastTree](http://www.microbesonline.org/fasttree/#Install).

 Third-party software that met the conditions above can be incorporated in TaxOnTree phylogenetic pipeline.
-For TaxOnTree find those software, they have to be installed in your system or, alternatively, you can compile them and move their executables to the bin folder that accompanies TaxOnTree package.
-Furthermore, parameters and command lines that TaxOnTree executes for each third-party software have to be listed in CONFIG.xml file that accompanies TaxOnTree package.
+To make these software viewable by TaxOnTree, they have to be installed in your system or, alternatively, you can compile them and move their executables to the bin folder that accompanies TaxOnTree package.
+Furthermore, parameters and command lines that TaxOnTree executes of each third-party software have to be listed in CONFIG.xml file that accompanies TaxOnTree package.
 The original CONFIG.xml file has some third-party software with their default parameters configured.
 They are listed on table X.

 Table X: Third-party software in CONFIG.xml.